Weisfeiler-Leman Indistinguishability of Graphons: Weisfeiler-Leman and Graphons

 \section{Weisfeiler-Leman and Graphons}

-In \Cref{sec:minInv} to \Cref{sec:WLIndistinguishability} we closely follow Grebík and Rocha \cite{GrebikRocha2021} to prove \Cref{th:kWLGraphons} and formally define all notions appearing in it.
-Many, but not all, of their proofs transfer without too many changes.
-In \Cref{sec:minInv}, we start off by showing that the minimum $W$-invariant $\mu^{\otimes k}$-relatively complete sub-$\sigma$-algebra $\subAlg^k_W$ of $\Borel^{\otimes k}$ for a graphon $W$ can be obtained by iterative applications of the operators $\naturalKFamilyOperatorsShortW$. \Cref{subsec:degreeMeasures} defines define the space $\Mk$, i.e., the space of all colors used by oblivious $k$-WL, and \textit{$k$-WL distributions}, which generalize multisets of colors.
+In \Cref{sec:minInv} to \Cref{sec:WLIndistinguishability}, we closely follow Greb\'ik and Rocha \cite{GrebikRocha2021} to prove \Cref{th:kWLGraphons} and formally define all notions appearing in it.
+We start off by defining the minimum $W$-invariant $\mu^{\otimes k}$-relatively complete sub-$\sigma$-algebra $\subAlg^k_W$ of $\Borel^{\otimes k}$ for a graphon $W$ via the family of operators $\naturalKFamilyOperatorsShortW$. in \Cref{sec:minInv}.
+Then, in \Cref{subsec:degreeMeasures}, we define the space $\Mk$, i.e., the space of all colors used by oblivious $k$-WL, and \textit{$k$-WL distributions}, which generalize multisets of colors.
 In \Cref{subsec:mappingOwl}, we define the function $\owlk_W \colon X^k \to \Mk$ and the $k$-WL distribution $\nu^k_W$ for a graphon $W$.
-In \Cref{sec:operatorsOnMeasures}, we deviate from Grebík and Rocha \cite{GrebikRocha2021}: They show that every distribution on iterative degree measures $\nu$ defines a graphon on the space $\MM$; this graphon for $\nu_W$ is then isomorphic to the quotient graphon $W/\subAlg_W$.
-Since the operators in $\naturalKFamilyOperatorsShortW$ are not integral operators, we take the different route of showing that a $k$-WL distribution $\nu$ defines a family of operators $\TT_\nu$ on $\LTwoMkNu$; the family $\TT_{\nu^k_W}$ then corresponds to $\naturalKFamilyOperatorsShortW$.
-These operators are essential in the proof of \Cref{th:kWLGraphons} in \Cref{sec:WLIndistinguishability}.

-\Cref{sec:measureHierarchies} shows that one can combine all $k$-WL distributions $\nu^1_W, \nu^2_W, \dots$ of a graphon $W$ into a single distribution to obtain a new characterization of weak isomorphism. \Cref{sec:opHierarchies} further explains how the characterization of \Cref{th:kWLGraphons} using Markov operators corresponds to the system $\Lkk$ of linear equations.
+In \Cref{sec:operatorsOnMeasures}, we deviate from Greb\'ik and Rocha \cite{GrebikRocha2021} by a larger margin: They show that every distribution on iterative degree measures $\nu$ defines a graphon on the space $\MM$; this graphon for $\nu_W$ is then isomorphic to the quotient graphon $W/\subAlg_W$.
+Since the operators in $\naturalKFamilyOperatorsShortW$ are not integral operators defined by a graphon (intuitively, these graphons would have to be non-zero only on the diagonal, which has measure zero), we take the different route of showing that a $k$-WL distribution $\nu$ defines a family of operators $\TT_\nu$ on $\LTwoMkNu$; the family $\TT_{\nu^k_W}$ then corresponds to $\naturalKFamilyOperatorsShortW$.
+In \Cref{sec:WLIndistinguishability}, we define the set $\Tk$ of \emph{homomorphism functions} on $\Mk$ and use the Stone-Weierstrass Theorem to show that it is dense in $C(\Mk)$ before we finally prove \Cref{th:kWLGraphons} in \Cref{sec:mainProof}.
+The remaining sections discuss some implications of \Cref{th:kWLGraphons}: \Cref{sec:measureHierarchies} shows that one can combine all $k$-WL distributions $\nu^1_W, \nu^2_W, \dots$ of a graphon $W$ into a single distribution to obtain a new characterization of weak isomorphism. \Cref{sec:opHierarchies} explains how the characterization of \Cref{th:kWLGraphons} using Markov operators corresponds to the system $\Lkk$ of linear equations.